A Decades Long Saxophone Journey

 a bit of music theory, but if I'm not going to improvise or play in

-about composing some songs.
+think about composing some songs.

 I am playing around with overtones.
 That seems useful in